 How have Church leaders used the family proclamation?

-“The Family: A Proclamation to the World” has been cited more than 150 times in general conferences and used in interfaith discussions at the Vatican and other international stages over the past 25 years.
+“The Family: A Proclamation to the World” has been cited hundreds of times in general conferences and used in interfaith discussions at the Vatican and other international stages over the past 25 years.
 At the World Congress of Families held in Amsterdam, Netherlands, in August 2009, President Nelson — then a member of the Quorum of the Twelve Apostles — quoted excerpts from the proclamation to emphasize the importance of the family as the fundamental unit of society.